Recovery Coaching Suggestions: 13 Tips to Travel Safe and Sober with Your Recovery Riding Shotgun.

 11 – Plan for sober activities

 Plan to visit the city’s welcome center or website before arrival.
-Plan day trips to museums, art galleries, nature walks or other tourist attractions the city is a famous part.
+Plan day trips to museums, art galleries, nature walks, or other tourist attractions the city is an important part of.
 Learn about local history and culture.
 Traveling in recovery affords you the ability to enjoy yourself, go to bed sober, and wake up without a hangover.